polterguy/polterguy.github.io/documentation/magic.deploy/index.md

 address you own.
 The domain needs to be a sub-domain you own where you want to run your Magic installation.
 When you are done editing the docker-compose.yml file, hold down the CTRL key and click X, then choose Y when Nano asks you if you want to save the file after you have edited the file.
-When you are done with editing the _"docker-compose.yml"_ file, you can execute the following command in your terminal.
+When you are done editing the _"docker-compose.yml"_ file, you can execute the following command in your terminal.

 ```